 I have just scratched the surface of this book in this post and in my cooking!
 I give it 4 1/2 out of 5 stars, only because it didn’t meet my hopes of going deeper into the numbers and the science of the plan.
 It didn’t.
 I think it’s also too bad that the color codes of the fuels: E, S, and FP for the circles at the top of each recipe aren’t the same colors as in the first book.
 That can be confusing.
 Those are super minor things though, hence I only took half a star away.
 Overall I love the book.
 I love how it has testimonials of weight loss from people using the THM Plan from all kinds of people young and old, including men, married couples, sisters, and young men and women.
 It’s also wonderful to see a recipe index in the back according to the fuel categories of E, S, and FP.
 So if you know it’s time for an E, S, or FP meal, you can go to the index and pick out a main dish, side, breakfast or baked good, dessert, drink, or sauce for that fuel type.
 There is so much more I haven’t even tried, like the salted caramel cupcakes, the Almond Joy and Ding Dong look alikes, all the one skillet recipes, the crustless quiche, all the new bars, crackers, and the dressings and sauces, like kale pesto.

 For an intro to the THM Plan, go here.

 For my 10 Tips for Doing THM On the Cheap, go here.

 For my Top 3 THM Food for Purists, go here.

 If you would like to be entered in the random drawing of the giveaway of the book, please comment below as to why you want the cookbook.
-The deadline to enter is March 9 midnight and the winner will be announced sometime after that.
+The deadline to enter is April 5 midnight and the winner will be announced sometime in the second week of April.